allencliu/sequence-viewer/README.md

 - Python (version 3.x)
 - Run the command ```pip install -r requirements.txt```

 Additionally, you need access to a MySQL database and have the necessary credentials (host, user, password, and database name) to establish a connection.
 In the case of this program, the developers created a separate database server specifically for the project.
+You can modify the host, user, password, and database name in the ```SeqViewer.py``` file to your own database.

 ## Program Functionality